EugeneKrapivin/ComoEngineeringBlogPosts/Long names and paths in Windows.md

-Recently, I was working on a project recently where I had to delete files and folders that are nested in deep heirarchies of folders.
+Has this ever happened to you?
+I was working on a project recently where I had to delete files and folders that are nested in deep hierarchies of folders.

 ##### Maximum Path Length Limitation
 Windows limits the length of any path to 260 characters.
-Any more than that will cause file/folder creation problems.
-It's not simple to create deep heirarchies (or just long-named files).
-Sometimes, though, with the use of specialized system calls, they could be created.
+Any more than that will cause file/folder manipulation problems.
+It's not trivial to create deep hierarchies (or just long-named files).
+Sometimes, though, they can be created during some processes (i.e. compilation process).

 ##### Scenario
-During the compilation of an android project, some files are created in a very deeply nested heirarchy, with long names.
+During a compilation process of an android project, some files are created in very deeply nested hierarchy, with long names.
 Deleting any by-products of the compilation in most cases will be seamless.
-However in some, windows won't let you do it.
+However in some cases, windows won't let you do it.

+For example, in my case, the compilation process created the following file:
 `D:\Products\Web\Conduit.Mobile.PHP\tmp\427618da-bfc8-4a44-88d2-b939fadfcde0\2_20150302132731\Library\build\intermediates\classes\release\com\conduit\app\pages\branches\data\BranchesPageDataImpl$BranchesFeedDataImpl$BranchesFeedItemDataImpl$BranchesFeedItemOpeningHoursDataImpl$BranchesFeedItemOpeningHoursDayDataImpl$BranchesFeedItemOpeningHoursDayHoursDataImpl.class`

 Let me assure you, this file name is 194 characters long.
 The whole path is 367 characters long, which is way past the Windows limit.
-You can't delete this file from Windows Explorer or command line del, either.
-And since the folders aren't empty, they can't be deleted.
-Problem.
+You can't delete this file from Windows Explorer or command line `del`, either.
+Since the folders aren't empty, they can't be deleted.

 ##### Unicode Paths
-Many of the Windows API functions provide variations for unicode paths that actually allow longer paths, up to 32,767 characters.
+Many of the Windows API functions provide variations for Unicode paths that actually allow longer paths (up to 32,767 characters).

 ##### Win32API Function
 Windows API, informally WinAPI, is Microsoft's core set of APIs, available in the Microsoft Windows operating systems.
 WinAPI has various functions for manipulating files and directories.
 In our solution, we'll use three: